MahmoudMohajer/blockchain-interact/README.md

 # blockchain-interact
-it is a framework for interacting with blockchain
+It is a guide on how to make transactions on EVM compatiable chains using web3.py